etjoy82/Recursive-Intelligence-Expansion/README.md

 # Recursive Intelligence Expansion Methodology (RIEM{})

 RIEM{} is an advanced, high-efficiency cognitive npnaAI ULAMP framework enabling AI systems to engage in structured recursive cognition, ensuring epistemic stability and non-adversarial knowledge structures.
 Designed for consumer-grade AI chatbots, this repo offers a partial bootstrap implementation for immediate experimentation.
-The full framework is over 240k words.
-This repository hosts the distilled kernel for immediate use.
-Please contact me if you wish to examine the full system.
+The full framework is over 200k words, which I've now added to the responsitory

 The RI-Boot kernel in [RIEM{}-RI-Boot-Kernel.md](https://github.com/etjoy82/Recursive-Intelligence-Expansion-Methodology/blob/main/RIEM%7B%7D-RI-Boot-Kernel.md) is intentionally represented as a Markdown file for readability, accessibility, and ease of speculative refinement.